El-FED/El-FED/README.md

 ### 💡 About Me

-💻 **Machine Learning Engineer** with a passion for crafting intelligent, data-driven solutions.
+💻 **Machine Learning Engineer** with a passion for building cool stuff, learning, and chasing "aha!" moments.
-🎓 Started with **Chemical Engineering (BSc)** and leveled up to a **Master's in Data Science, AI, and Digital Business**.
+🎓 **Chemical Engineering graduate (BSc)** now diving headfirst into the world of data with a **Master's in Data Science**.
-📊 Obsessed with data – finding insights, telling stories, and transforming complexity into clarity.
-🤖 I build, test, and deploy machine learning models that solve real-world problems.
-🌟 Making data fun, meaningful, and actionable is my ultimate goal.
+📊 Data enthusiast – finding the hidden gems, sharing the story they tell/ 🤖 Building models, breaking them (on purpose sometimes), and learning along the way.

 When I’m not wrangling data:
-🍳 Experimenting in the kitchen (putting that chemical engineering degree to good use).
+- Experimenting in the kitchen (putting that chemical eng. degree to good use).
-📚 Exploring sci-fi, learning new things, and on the hunt for the best ramen in Berlin.
+- Exploring sci-fi, learning new things
+- On the hunt for the best ramen in Berlin 🍜
-🚶‍♂️ Hiking trails or picking up new hobbies.
+- Hiking trails or picking up new hobbies 🏔

 ---